cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Export file name (the right extension will be added at the end)</i>: Name of the output file, it will be saved in the same folder as the project file
+         <i>Export file name (the right extension will be added at the end)</i>: Name of the output file, it will be saved in the same folder as the project file.

 .. data:: export_to_sketchfab